The Best Time to Visit Tokyo (And the Worst — From a Travel Advisor)

 Average temp: 5-12°C (41-54°F) Crowds: Low (until Christmas week) Hotel prices: Low to moderate Verdict: Underrated for shopping and city lights

 December is one of my favorite stealth months.
-The weather is cold but clear, the crowds are minimal until the very end of the month, and Tokyo's winter illuminations (Tokyo Midtown, Roppongi Hills, Marunouchi) are world-class.
+The weather is cold but clear, the crowds stay minimal until the very end of the month, and Tokyo's winter illuminations (Tokyo Midtown, Roppongi Hills, Marunouchi) are world-class.
 Christmas isn't a major holiday in Japan, so most things stay open.

-My Honest Top 3
+My honest top 3

 If I had to rank the months for the typical first-time Tokyo visitor:

-1. Mid-to-late May — Perfect weather, manageable crowds, no major holidays
+1. Mid-to-late May: Perfect weather, manageable crowds, no major holidays

-3. Mid-October — Most consistently pleasant weather, dry and cool
+3. Mid-October: Most consistently pleasant weather, dry and cool

 If you want the iconic experiences (sakura, foliage), accept the trade-offs and book early.
 If you want the best value-to-experience ratio, the months above are where I send my own friends.

-When you're ready to plan, Savvy Jetsetter's free Tokyo itinerary builder will generate a day-by-day plan tailored to your travel dates — including which neighborhoods are best to stay in, how many days you actually need, and what's worth skipping.
+When you're ready to plan, Savvy Jetsetter's free Tokyo itinerary builder will generate a day-by-day plan tailored to your travel dates, including which neighborhoods are best to stay in, how many days you actually need, and what's worth skipping.
 The premium upgrade ($15) adds a visa guide, hotel recommendations across price points, restaurant picks, and a tailored packing list.

 Or if your Tokyo trip is part of a bigger Japan itinerary and you want a human in the loop, book a free 30-minute consultation and I'll help you map it out personally.